 Dr. Sloshower's research and clinical interests focus on therapeutic applications of novel psychoactive substances, namely psilocybin, MDMA, ayahuasca, and ketamine.
 Dr. Sloshower understands these medicines as acting on multiple levels of being, thereby possessing the potential for deep healing of root causes of distress and illness.
 Rather than suppressing symptoms, he seeks to facilitate people’s own healing work by utilizing these medicines in the context of psychotherapy and integrating such ‘medication-assisted therapies' into a broader approach to wellness and mental health.
 This may include elements such as diet, exercise, herbs, supplements, somatic therapies, nature therapy, and psychosocial interventions.
 As a psychotherapist, Dr. Sloshower blends elements of psychodynamic, acceptance and commitment (ACT), cognitive-behavioral (CBT), and mindfulness-based therapies.

 Dr. Sloshower has received training in psychedelic therapy from Drs.
-Jeffrey Guss at New York University and Bill Richards at Johns Hopkins, and is in the process of training with MAPS in MDMA-assisted psychotherapy.
+Jeffrey Guss at New York University and Bill Richards at Johns Hopkins, and is completing training with MAPS in MDMA-assisted psychotherapy.
 He is co-founder of the Yale Psychedelic Science Group and has presented at several conferences on psychedelic medicine.

 View Dr. Sloshower’s presentation at the Psychedelic Science 2017 conference on Integrating Plant Medicines and Psychiatry.